incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

 ConfigMaps make it possible to inject configuration data into application pods.

-This document provides a real-world example of how to configure Redis using a ConfigMap.
+This document provides a basic example of how to configure Redis using a ConfigMap.
 It assumes that you have already [configured a pod to use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/).

+This example works with `kubectl` 1.14 and above. {{< version-check >}}

 ## {{% heading "objectives" %}}

-By the end of this tutorial, you will be able to:
+By the end of this guide, you will be able to:

 * Create a ConfigMap with Redis configuration values
 * Create a Redis pod that mounts and uses the created ConfigMap